-Not so long ago, Friuli was almost exclusively a red wine region.
-Then, about fifty years ago, the departure to white began.
-It was cleared and grubbed until the region could develop into the Italian center of white wine.
-There, the native "Ribolla Nera" (Schioppettino) and similar old grape varieties no longer had a chance.
-Also the red wine had to be adapted to the "taste of the time": Merlot and Cabernet Sauvignon, international grape varieties, are now the dominant red grapes in Friuli.
+It was not so long ago that Friuli was almost exclusively a red wine region.
+Then, about fifty years ago, the move to white began.
+There was clearing and grubbing until the region could develop into the Italian centre of white wine.
+The local "Ribolla Nera" (Schioppettino) and similar old grape varieties no longer stood a chance.
+Red wine also had to be adapted to the "taste of the times": Merlot and Cabernet Sauvignon, international grape varieties, are now the dominant red grapes in Friuli.
 They are the basis for the red flagship wines of the region.
-The Montsclapade is such a wine, a "Bordeaux Blend", 60 % Cabernet Sauvignon and 40 % Merlot, aged in French barriques.
-It needs bottle aging and only reaches its true drinking maturity after five or more years.
+The Montsclapade is such a wine, a "Bordeaux Blend", 60 % Cabernet Sauvignon and 40 % Merlot, matured in French barriques.
+It needs bottle ageing and only reaches its actual drinking maturity after five or more years.